slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_09-quantum_time_dates_times_datetimes_and_timestamps_3rd_ed.rst

 Further, we rarely had pleasant, easy-to-use calendrical calculation libraries.
-The :emphasis:`idea`  of a book like `The Standard C Date/Time Library <http://www.amazon.com/Standard-Date-Time-Library-Programming/dp/0879304960>`_  didn't exist.
+The *idea*  of a book like `The Standard C Date/Time Library <http://www.amazon.com/Standard-Date-Time-Library-Programming/dp/0879304960>`_  didn't exist.
 Rather than refer to great books like `Calendrical Calculations <http://emr.cs.uiuc.edu/home/reingold/calendar-book/index.shtml>`_ , we "rolled our own".
 Often with profound bugs.